containers/podman/docs/source/markdown/podman-image-sign.1.md

 ## DESCRIPTION
 **podman image sign** will create a local signature for one or more local images that have been pulled from a registry.
-The signature will be written to a directory derived from the registry configuration files in /etc/containers/registries.d.
-By default, the signature will be written into /var/lib/containers/sigstore directory.
+The signature will be written to a directory derived from the registry configuration files in `$HOME/.config/containers/registries.d` if it exists, otherwise `/etc/containers/registries.d` (unless overridden at compile-time), see **containers-registries.d(5)** for more information.
+By default, the signature will be written into `/var/lib/containers/sigstore` for root and `$HOME/.local/share/containers/sigstore` for non-root users

 ## OPTIONS